rustinphares/pdf2htmlEXwiki/Command-line.md

                   Decompose ligatures.
 For example 'fi' -> 'f''i'.

-           --remove-unused-glyph <0|1> (Default: 0)
-                  If set to 1, remove unused glyphs in embedded fonts in order to reduce the file size.

-                  Currently this option is experimental, turning it on may cause segmentation fault or debris-like fonts.

            --auto-hint <0|1> (Default: 0)
                   If set to 1, hints will be generated for the fonts using fontforge.